syncfusion-content/wpf-docs/wpf/Diagram/Nodes.md

 {% endhighlight  %}
 The node will be placed at the point: 50, 50.

-> Note: To dynamically change the position of the node, specify the offset values and call the InvalidateMeasure() of the DiagramPage as follows:
+N> To dynamically change the position of the node, specify the offset values and call the InvalidateMeasure() of the DiagramPage as follows:

 {% highlight c#  %}